 Answer d is incorrect.
 A history of seizures is not a contraindication to prescribing tamoxifen to reduce the risk for developing breast cancer.

-A premenopausal woman with ER negative, node positive breast cancer is starting doxorubicin and cyclophosphamide adjuvant treatment.
+A premenopausal woman with estrogen receptor-negative, node-positive breast cancer is starting doxorubicin and cyclophosphamide adjuvant treatment.
 What would you recommend to determine the severity of the most common toxicity associated with this treatment regimen?

 b.
 A complete blood count including platelets 1 week after administration of the chemotherapy.

 c.
 Serum bilirubin and aspartate transaminase.